Edward Colston: Career

+Colston was also a commissioner for, and investor in, the South Sea Company, which supplied slaves to Spanish America, using the Royal African Company to do so.
+Colston was one of the few people to have got his money out of South Sea Company stock before it crashed, with historians Richard Stone and Steve Cushion suggesting he did so through insider trading.

 In 1681 he probably began to take an active interest in the affairs of Bristol, where about this time he embarked in a sugar refinery.

 In 1682, he made a loan of £1,800 to the Bristol Corporation and the following year, became a member of the Society of Merchant Venturers.
 By 1685 he appears as the city's creditor for about £2,000.

 Although a Tory High Churchman and often in conflict with the Whig corporation of Bristol, Colston transferred a large segment of his original shareholding to William III at the beginning of 1689, securing the new regime's favour for the African Company.
 The value of Colston's shares increased and being without heirs he began to donate large sums to charities (see below).

 Colston used his money and power to promote order in the form of High Anglicanism in the Church of England and oppose Anglican Latitudinarians, Roman Catholics, and dissenter Protestants.
-He withdrew from the African Company in 1692, but continued working on his private businesses until he retired in 1708.
+He withdrew from the African Company in 1692, but continued working on his private businesses and with the South Sea Company – including in the slave trade – until he retired in 1708.
 Colston was then an MP for Bristol from 1710 to 1713.
+He took little active part in Parliament and did not seek re-election.
+As an MP, he lobbied for the government to increase its involvement in the slave trade.
+He was a board member of the High Tory Loyal Brotherhood.